Monday, July 1, 2024

 If $a$ and $b$ are natural numbers, then $(a-b)$ doesn't make sense when $b>a$, because natural numbers can't be negative integers.

-More formally, Lean fails to apply the ring tactic because the natural numbers are not a ring under subtraction.
+More formally, Lean fails to apply the ring tactic because the natural numbers are not a ring.
+A ring must have an additive inverse.
 Don't worry if this is jargon, it means the same as what we said first.

 This illustrates one of the benefits of Lean.
 It can catch apparently small assumptions that end up invalidating our results.